A downloadable letters

 The moodboard is attached IRL as a *.jpg - and it is a spoiler!

-EDIT: Enhancements were done according to my comment below.
+EDIT: Enhancements were done according to my comment under this product frame.

 Note that I do dot own the game, nor I plan to buy it (I do not much like wargames, I have enough fun and work with GMing and playing TTRPGs), so I had to do kind of research to be able to transfer my idea at least hopefully tolerably into the lore.
 I am also not native in English language, so I consider myself brave (but feel free to call me crazy;)) with my sumbission in a writting contest in English - and in the lore.